Case Study

 What this demonstrates

 A multi-agent orchestration system where personas are typed entities, not prompt fragments.
 An artefact-first research model where the output is a document, not a transcript.
 A HITL approval pattern applied to strategic decisions, not just operational ones.
-And a third data point confirming that the TX-1 and SS-1 design conventions are a reusable system — not a project-specific solution.

 Status and direction